unic-cass/IC1-CASS-2023/docs/source/index.rst

     .. code:: bash

     	cd <project_name> # project_name is the name of your repo

+    	mkdir dependencies

+	export OPENLANE_ROOT=$(pwd)/dependencies/openlane_src # you need to export this whenever you start a new shell

+	export PDK_ROOT=$(pwd)/dependencies/pdks # you need to export this whenever you start a new shell

 	# export the PDK variant depending on your shuttle, if you don't know leave it to the default